chiihuang/crazy-fruit-market/docs/assign-5.1.md

 About this, the comprehension of a word can be measured by counting how many tries does a player use to find out the correct mapping of the context to the given vocabulary.

-If a player takes only 1 try to figure it out, this indicates that the player understands the vocabulary.
+If a player takes only 1 try to figure it out, this indicates that the player `understands` the vocabulary.
+If not, it shows that the player `forgets` or `doesn't understand` the vocabulary.

 ### Memorization

+This game should provide both general and specific statistics to show the learning curve of the words a player learns.

+#### General statistics

+It could be a timeline showing that, for each day, how many vocabularies are `understanded` and how many are `not understanded`.

+#### Specific statistics

+The game can provide one profile for each of the vocabularies, and each vocabulary profile should includes these metrics:

+1. What's the last time a player answers it correctly
+2. What's the longest interval a player keeps answer it correctly
+3. When does the game suggest to test the gamer the vocabulary again

 ### Real-time feedback
 > How can you give the right just-in-time feedback to learners or their guides?